-Our third call for proposals will be launched on 21 September and stay open until 25 January 2018.
+Our third call for proposals was launched on 21 September and stays open until 25 January 2018.
 Around 60 million EUR will become available for new transnational cooperation ideas.
 Around ten million EUR ERDF from this budget will be allocated to the project ideas that help to improve capacities for urban and regional development in low-carbon priority.

 In low-carbon, specific objective 2.2 will remain fully open, encouraging transnational project ideas to improve:

 Specific objective 2.1 will be targeted, encouraging transnational project ideas to exclusively improve:

-Interreg CENTRAL EUROPE will offer around 60 million EUR ERDF for new transnational cooperation ideas in the third call for proposals which is open until 25 January 2018.
+We offer around 60 million EUR ERDF for new transnational cooperation ideas in the third call for proposals which is open until 25 January 2018.
 We are also looking for project ideas in low-carbon priority that will help to improve energy efficiency in public infrastructure or help to mitigate climate change through low-carbon energy planning strategies and policies.